andrisimonetti/SLR-ML-toolkit/README.md

 1. Run the first step within the Notebook `Dataset_creation.ipynb`.
 By the functions within the module `wos_functions.py` you can organize the files in a data frame and count the references internal to the dataset for each document.
 2. Run the second step within the Notebook `Dataset_creation.ipynb` to add a new column to the data frame to indicate which journal appears in the list of Top journals.
 If the file list is not provided by the user, the default list is provided by the file "TopJournal_list.txt"(https://journalranking.org).
 3. In this Step you will use the following file `preprocessing.py`, previously dowloaded.
 Run the third step of the Notebook `Dataset_creation.ipynb` to process the text of abstacts.
 The preprocessing procedure to clean the texts consists of stemming the words and removing punctuations, stops-words and customized stop-words.
 To insert your list of stop-words..
+4. If you create the dataset by yourself, follow the instrunctions in the Notebook about the input files required.

 ### STEP 1: Analysis
 0. In this Step you will use the following files `Main Analysis.ipynb`, `toolkit_functions.py`, `topic_stats.py` and `scopus_functions.py`, previously downloaded.
 1. Follow the routine described in the Notebook `Main Analysis.ipynb`.
-If you create the dataset by yourself, follow the instrunctions in the Notebook about the input files required.
 2. By yourself select the topics from the file output of the previous step and assign them the labels.
 Then create a file excel to store the topic-label associations.
 The file  `topic_label_example.xlsx` is an example.
 3. Run the second step within the Notebook `Main Analysis.ipynb` to create a file to store the statistics of topics.
 Follow the instrunctions in the Notebook about the input files required.